hblanks/logjam/README.rst

 Why is this useful?
 -------------------

-It's easy to think that you might not need this, because if you have any significant amount of logs, you're going to want some sort of online log aggregation system, such as Logstash.
+You may be right to think that don't need this, because if you have any significant amount of logs, you're going to want some sort of online log aggregation system, such as Logstash.